solvemate2018/CInema-XX/README.md

                 Petru-Razvan Ilisei ( https://github.com/petr1940 )

                 Georgi Emilov Dimitrov ( https://github.com/solvemate2018 )
+                 Created the connection to the IMDB API, created the DTO converter, added the security with the preauthorize annotations, created some services, created all entities + repos, ect.

                 Bartosz Kochanski ( https://github.com/bart758 )
                   Mostly participated in: integration tests for the endpoints/controllers, making most